The 2 Best Ways To Burn Fat Fast (Without Destroying Your Hormones Or Metabolism)

 #2: Glycemic Variability

-If glycemic variability gets out of control, and your blood sugar gets too high, your body basically has two choices: either get rid of the blood sugar as potential energy uptake into muscles or store the blood sugar in fat tissue.
-So, if your energy expenditure throughout the day isn’t high enough to convert the sugars you’ve consumed into potential energy in your muscles, you’re basically going to gain fat tissue, even if you're not actually eating fat.
-Below, you’ll find six ways to prevent that from happening, and even how to get rid of carbohydrate-related body fat you already have.
-But before jumping into that you should understand one important fact: sugar in your food isn’t always bad.
+If GV gets out of control and your blood sugar gets too high, your body has two choices: either shovel the sugar into your muscles and liver or store it in body fat.
+So if your energy expenditure throughout the day isn’t high enough to convert blood sugar into potential energy in your muscles, you are going to gain fat tissue.

 Yeah, you read that right.